Covered in Chrome: Reception

 "Covered in Chrome" was voted into the fourteenth position on the Triple J Hottest 100, 2013.
 The band stated in an early January 2014 interview that they were not confident of ranking in the top 20 for the poll.
-However, the Triple J Hottest 100 of the 2010s saw "Covered in Chrome" place fourth.
+However, the Triple J Hottest 100 of the 2010s saw "Covered in Chrome" improve its ranking to place fourth for the decade.

 4ZZZ said, "The second release from local grunge gods, [it] lulls you into a false sense of security, readying the listener for a ballad, before combusting into a wall of "yeahs", crashing drums and heavy guitars."

 Awards and nominations

 "Covered in Chrome" was nominated for Best Independent Single or EP at the AIR Awards of 2014, shortlisted for the 2014 APRA Awards for Song of the Year, and nominated for Best Video at the ARIA Music Awards of 2014.

-In the 2025, the song was ranked 40th in Triple J Hottest 100 of Australian Songs.
+In 2025, the song was ranked 40th in Triple J Hottest 100 of Australian Songs.